sarihuminer/Messages--NSO-task/README.md

         6. Data.json -if you run test plan of add message ,the values will taken from here.

-        7. Messages.py -Message class ,in order to use oop.
+        7. Messages.py -Message class ,in order to use OOP.

-        8.Sava messages as json.py - If you want to add message to table without test plan.
+        8.Save messages as json.py - If you want to add message to table without test plan.
                                      Before you use it, change the values in data.json.